bmershon/d3-equidecompose/README.md

 - [X] Cut triangle to common square.
 - [X] Use transformations to animate or "tween" polygons from triangle to common square.
-- [X] Use Sutherland-Hodgman clipping "smash" common squares for two triangles of equal area against one another.
+- [X] Use Sutherland-Hodgman clipping to "smash" common squares for two triangles of equal area against one another.
 - [ ] **Animate decomposition between two equidecomposed triangles.**
 - [ ] Implement general equidecomposition for any two simple polygons (without self-intersections or holes).
 - [ ] Complete d3-equidecompose API, including convenience methods for transforming the decomposition polygons.